Oral Mechanism Examination

 • Documentation: Throughout the examination, the SLP will take detailed notes and may use diagrams or photographs to document any findings.

-• Recommendations: Based on the examination results, the SLP will provide recommendations for further evaluation, therapy, or intervention if necessary.
+• Recommendations: Based on the examination results, the SLP will recommend further evaluation, therapy, or intervention if necessary.
 This may include speech therapy to address specific speech or swallowing difficulties.

 How are the results interpreted, and what are the next steps?

-After conducting an Oral Mechanism Examination (OME), the results are interpreted to determine the individual's oral motor function and identify any areas of concern.
+After conducting an Oral Mechanism Examination, the results are interpreted to determine the individual's oral motor function and identify any areas of concern.
 Here's how the interpretation process works and what the next steps typically entail:

 Interpretation of results